todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ## End of Part 5

-__Excellent!__ You have dug into Docker on Linux and you have also seen Docker running on either MacOS or Windows.
+__Excellent!__ You have dug into Docker on Linux and you have also seen Docker running on either macOS or Windows.

 Take a 5 minute break and then continue with [6.
 "Hello, world!" via Node.js & Yeoman](Part6.md).